MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 Supported operations are Add, Delete, Replace, and Get.

 <a href="" id="autoresolve"></a>**MdmStore/DynamicKeywords/Addresses/Id/AutoResolve**
 Boolean value.
-If this flag is set to TRUE, then the 'keyword' field of this object is expected to be a fully qualified domain name, and the addresses will be automatically resolved.
+If this flag is set to TRUE, then the 'keyword' field of this object is expected to be a Fully Qualified Domain Name, and the addresses will be automatically resolved.
 This flag should only be set if the Microsoft Defender Advanced Threat Protection Service is present.
+Value type is string.
+Supported operations are Add, Delete, and Get.
 Value type is string.
 Supported operations are Add, Delete, and Get.